-But most impressive for me was how, alongside a technically intricate plot with a hefty dose of fatalism, he engenders such atmospheric tension and suspense.
+But, most impressive for me was how in The Seven Deaths of Evelyn Hardcastle, alongside a technically intricate plot with a hefty dose of fatalism, he engenders such atmospheric tension and suspense.

-In addition to literary quality prose, two authorial decisions are key to this success, (1) Turton’s use of a first-person present tense narrative, and (2) his recurring and artful anthropomorphisation of the story environment.
+In addition to literary quality prose, two authorial decisions are key to this success, (1) Turton’s use of a first-person present-tense narrative, and (2) his recurring and artful anthropomorphization of the story environment.

-The narrative choice, particularly compelling (and a high degree of difficulty for the author) when applied to a plot featuring time loops akin to Russian dolls and selective memory loss.
+The narrative choice is particularly compelling (and a high degree of difficulty for the author) when applied to a plot featuring time loops akin to Russian dolls and selective memory loss.

-At first I considered this personification whimsical and charming, but by novel’s end I had added ‘very clever’ to that assessment.
+At first, I considered this personification whimsical and charming, but by the novel’s end, I had added ‘very clever’ to that assessment.